eric-wise/Back-End/README.md

 ## Restaurants Route

-Note that all restaurant endpoints are auth required
+Note that all restaurant endpoints are auth / user_id required.

+Note that numbers beginning with 0 are illegal in JSON

+Note user_id passed in body is expected to match user_id header

 ### Get All